Leather Panels, Ears & Trunks

 Working with Elephant Leather

-When you buy a panel from us, you can be assured that we’ve inspected it thoroughly before shipping, and any issues relating to holes or scars will be communicated to you.
+When you buy a panel from us, you can be assured that we’ve inspected it thoroughly before shipping.
+Any issues relating to holes or scars will be communicated to you.
 It’s important to note that the tribesmen that hunt and skin these enormous animals are not capable of providing our tanneries with squarely cut hides.
 There is no such thing as machine precision when dealing with elephant, however we carefully calculate the usable area of each panel to ensure you get the yardage you expect.